h3rald/hastyscribe/doc/HastyScribe_UserGuide.md

 * The wonderful [Discount][discount] C library, used to parse markdown code.
 * The ...awesome [FontAwesome][fa] font, used for all the icons.
 * The beautiful [Mr Bedfort][sudtipos] font, used as the base for the {{hs}} logo.
-* The neat [Source Sans Pro](https://store1.adobe.com/cfusion/store/html/index.cfm?event=displayFontPackage&code=1959) and [Source Code Pro](http://store1.adobe.com/cfusion/store/html/index.cfm?event=displayFontPackage&code=1960) font, used for all standard text.
+* The neat [Source Sans Pro](https://store1.adobe.com/cfusion/store/html/index.cfm?event=displayFontPackage&code=1959) and [Source Code Pro](http://store1.adobe.com/cfusion/store/html/index.cfm?event=displayFontPackage&code=1960) fonts, used for all standard text.

 Special thanks to: